dappnode/DAppNodeDocs/docs/what-can-you-do.md

 # What can you do with your DAppNode?

 Enter <https://my.admin.dnp.dappnode.eth> to access DAppNode's admin interface.
+From DAppNode 0.2.0 you can also just type http://my.dappnode .
+Did we ever say that we wanted to make everything so easy...?

 Bear in mind that DAppNode's functionality will be limited until the Ethereum mainnet chain is synced (should take around 2~3 hours to get a warp sync).

 Now you can do things like for example: